LARCug/Amazon-sales-data-report-across-regions/README.md

 -Country wise,Honduras generated more sales generating $6,336,545 in revenue while Kuwait made very poor sales generating $4870 in revenue

 RECOMMENDATIONS

-- All products performing well in various regions should always be in stock especially in countries were they have peaks sales.
+-All products performing well in various regions should always be in stock especially in countries were they have peaks sales.

 -Whichever channel preferences in various regions and countries should effortlessly be made available to avoid losing customers to market competitors